vtexdocs/dev-portal-content/docs/guides/Integration-Guides/login-integration-guide/registering-credentials-to-set-up-apple-id-login.md

 updatedAt: "2023-09-05T17:34:17Z"
 ---

+> This feature is in closed beta, which means that only specific customers can access it now.
+If you want to implement it in the future, please contact [our support](https://support.vtex.com/hc/pt-br/).

-To allow users to [sign in to your store with their Apple ID](https://developer.apple.com/sign-in-with-apple/get-started/), you must create valid Apple credentials before [setting up this type of authentication through the VTEX Admin](#).
+To allow users to [sign in to your store with their Apple ID](https://developer.apple.com/sign-in-with-apple/get-started/), you must create valid Apple credentials before [setting up this type of authentication through the VTEX Admin](https://help.vtex.com/en/tutorial/configuring-sign-in-with-apple-id-beta--5qprgEmHYfPTghnYwm0KrV).
 This guide describes all the necessary steps to get these credentials:

 - [Before you start](#before-you-start)
 - [Instructions](#instructions)